JuliaLang/julia/README.md

   Compat.DelimitedFiles` are provided on versions older than 0.7, where these are not yet part of the standard library. ([#23931])

+* `using Compat.Base64` is provided on versions older than 0.7, where this library is not yet a part of the standard library. ([#24361])

 * `using Compat.Dates` is provided on versions older than 0.7, where this library is not yet a part of the standard library. ([#24459])